guumaster/random-collections/KRE-notes.md.md

 	This is the central component that acts as an operation tool to create and manage all the resources associated with each solution that you would put in production.
 It's created on installation, it includes an UI, an API some other components.

  **Runtime**
 Is an environment that is isolated from all other runtimes and other resources.
-Its where you can put one or more solutions and will share some resources.
+Its where you can put one or more solutions.
+Th will share some resources.
 Here is where our price estimation solution is going to run.

 This two concepts alone provides flexibility.
 You can decide to have one engine per each of your clients.
 Or for a smaller company just a single engine with a runtime per client.
 Up to you.